-The wisdom tooth comes into the mouth between 18 and 22 years of age.
-The tooth may not erupt fully into the mouth due to lack of space in the jaws.
-The tooth is then said to be locked in the jaws ( “impacted”) The impacted tooth is a source of infection and pain.
-The impacted wisdom tooth will be removed by an oral and maxillofacial surgeon.
+Your wisdom tooth comes into the mouth between the ages of 18 and 22 years.
+The most common problem with your last tooth is pain during its eruption.
+This tooth may not erupt fully into your mouth due to lack of space in the jaws.
+The tooth is then said to be locked in the jaws ( “Impacted“) The impacted wisdom tooth is a source of infection and pain.
+You will have to get the tooth removed by an oral and maxillofacial surgeon.

-Clenching of teeth or bruxism is grinding of teeth usually in your sleep.
-You could have pain in the jaws and teeth on waking up in the morning.
-Excessive wear of teeth is a common finding in such patients.
-A night guard fabricated by your dentist is helpful in preventing the grinding habit.
+Clenching of teeth or bruxism is grinding of teeth, usually in your sleep.
+Because of this grinding of teeth at night, you can have pain in the jaws and teeth on waking up in the morning.
+Your teeth can undergo excessive wear.
+A night guard fabricated by your dentist is helpful in preventing the damage due to the grinding habit.
 Severely worn down teeth may be sensitive and may require other treatment procedures.

-The TMJ (Temporomandibular joint) Is the articulating joint of the jaw.
-This joint makes the movement of the lower jaw possible.
-The joint is surrounded by muscles and ligaments.
+The TMJ (Temporomandibular joint) Is the articulating joint of your jaw.
+This joint makes the movement of your lower jaw possible.
+Your TMJ is surrounded by muscles and ligaments.
 Any damage to these structures can cause pain in the area.
-Further, clicking sounds in the joint is common.
+Further, clicking sounds in the joint is a common problem.

-Visit your dentist for further evaluation of the problems.
+Visit your dentist for further evaluation of these problems.

-Most adult sin the age of 25 to 60 have at least 3-4 missing or decayed teeth.
+Most adults in the age of 25 to 60 have at least 3-4 missing or decayed teeth.
 If you have any missing teeth in your mouth, you have many reasons to correct the problem.
-Missing teeth affect
+Because missing teeth can cause and affect

 - Chewing efficiency

 - drifting of teeth affecting the bite( occlusion )